cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 There are three ways to save files between Docker sessions:

-1. Write files to the host VM file system - this is through the VM command.
+1. Write files to the host VM file system - this is through the -v flag upon Docker startup
-2. Use `googleCloudStorageR` to save and read R working directories between machines
+2. Use Git to pull/push from Git repositories.
-3. Use Git to pull/push from Git repositories.
+3. Use `googleCloudStorageR` to save and read R working directories between machines

 A combination of the above should be used for what best fits your workflow.

 ## Using base VM

-These files will dissappear if you delete the VM, so it is recommend if they are important to write them somewhere else as well using say the below two methods, but this is now enable don RStudio images as standard.
+These files will dissappear if you delete the VM, so it is recommend if they are important to write them somewhere else as well using say the below two methods.

-You may want to create a larger VM instance than the default 10GBs using the `disk_size_gb` argument:
+If relying on this, you will probably want to create a larger VM disk than the default 10GBs using the `disk_size_gb` argument:

 ```r
 vm <- gce_vm("vm-larger-disk",